HCMID/ms-hackathon-2020/docs/software.md

 ### Configuring Atom for scholarly work on manuscripts

 Installing atom should have installed the command-line atom package manager `apm`.
-Copy and pasthe the following commands into a terminal to install all of these packages:
+Copy and paste the the following commands into a terminal to install all of these packages:

     apm install intentions
     apm install busy-signal